Putting the “workout” back into Pilates

 At The Pilates Pod, we’re proud to be fighting fashion and fads, forgoing shortcuts, dispelling myths and helping to educate others to the true nature of this much-adored exercise regime.

 Pilates is a gentle stretch and breathing class done on a mat.

 The Pilates Matwork repertoire was designed to be your homework to practice the concepts in between studio sessions.
-A traditional Pilates workout at The Pod is performed on apparatus that uses springs for resistance instead of weight, such as Wunda chairs, Reformers, High Chair, Pedi Pole, Arm chair, Tower, Cadillac, Spine Corrector, Ladder Barrel, Magic Circles, BeanBag, Foot Gizmo, Toe Corrector and more.
+A traditional Pilates workout at the Pod is done on apparatus that uses springs for resistance instead of weight, such as Wunda chairs, Reformers, High Chair, Pedi Pole, Arm chair, Tower, Cadillac, Spine Corrector, Ladder Barrel, Magic Circles, Sandbag, Foot Gizmo, Toe Corrector and more.
 Just as it should be, with Matwork thrown in for good measure so you can practice at home.

 The springs give support and bring about change to the body that using your own bodyweight on the mat alone just can’t do.
-The Matwork is therefore the hardest place for a beginner to start, and all Classical Pilates will begin with making those changes straight away with the help of the springs.
+The Matwork is therefore the hardest place for a beginner to start.
+It’s just you, your own body weight, gravity and probably a whole load of weak muscles and tight bits that need a bit more help to get some success from your mat moves!
+Cue the apparatus.
+Classical Pilates will begin with making those changes straight away with the help of the springs.

 The workout will build joint and pelvic stability, improve strength over your centre (powerhouse) as well as the whole body, stretch out tightnesses and increase fitness and stamina.

 But we absolutely love the Mat repertoire, and it’s genius because you can roll out a mat and practice anywhere, and we always want to keep teaching you how to do good Matwork- the ultimate goal of Pilates!

 We have three types of Matwork classes to help you develop and to help you learn a good home workout you can do anywhere:~